sachincdeshpande/SSLstrip/README.md

 An implementation of the SSLstrip library to strip SSL/TLS encryption to perform a Man in the Middle attack.

-The library is available here: https://github.com/moxie0/sslstrip There are 4 scripts that need to be run, script[0-3].sh Requires the following dependencies:
+The library is available here: https://github.com/moxie0/sslstrip There are 4 scripts that need to be run, script[0-3].sh, in different terminals.

+Requires the following dependencies:
   - iptables: needed to set up forwarding tables to route DNS/TCP/ARP messages.
   - dns2proxy: needed to spoof thh victim's DNS requests.